Eng-AliGhazzawi/pytorch-retinanet/README.md

 apt-get install tk-dev python-tk
 ```

-3) Open the repository folder in the environment terminal and preform install the python packages:
+3) Open the repository folder in the environment terminal and perform this  installation command:

 ```
 pip install -r requirements.txt